 However, when it comes to griddled bacon recipes, we have a clear favourite.
-This is a really fun and unexpected way to cook bacon on a griddle.
+This is a really fun and unexpected way to cook bacon on a ceramic electric griddle.

 As combinations go, not much beats bacon and avocado.
 So, why not combine these awesome flavours with pizza, another family favourite?
 This recipe makes one 10-inch pizza, but you could scale up if you're cooking for a crowd.

 Hopefully, having read this article, you now know all there is to know about cooking bacon on a griddle.
 You now know how long to fry bacon, the perfect griddle bacon temp, and how to know when bacon is done.
 Now you're ready to add delicious griddled bacon into a wide variety of delicious dishes at home.
 Happy griddling!